plone/plone.restapi/docs/source/collections/searching.rst

 Search results can be viewed as *virtual collections*.
 The representation and some of the attributes exposed by search results are therefore similar to the ones we saw until now.

-A search is always contextual, i.e. it is bound to a specific collectiuon and searches within that collection and any sub-collections.
+A search is always contextual, i.e. it is bound to a specific collection and searches within that collection and any sub-collections.
 Since a Plone site is also a collection, we therefore have a global search and contextual searches all exposed with the same pattern.

 A search is discoverable via the ``@queries`` attribute within a collection's representation: this attribute provides the URI of the search and also a template describing on which indexes the filtering can be done.